Technical debt use disorder

 Using SMART goals for technical debt reduction

-Last updated on July 8th, 2021 at 01:06 pm
+Last updated on May 9th, 2019 at 02:17 pm

-Attempting to reduce technical debt by setting so-called “SMART goals” in the obvious way can often disappoint.
-SMART, due to George T. Doran [Doran 1981], is widely used for expressing management goals.
-“SMART” is an acronym for “Specific, Measurable, Attainable, Realistic, and Time-boxed.”
-The last three words are available in various alternative ways.
+Attempting to reduce the enterprise burden of technical debt by setting so-called “SMART goals” in the obvious way can often produce disappointing results.
+SMART, due to George T. Doran [Doran 1981], is a widely used approach for expressing management goals.
+“SMART” is an acronym for “Specific, Measurable, Attainable, Realistic, and Time-boxed,” though the last three words (the “ART”) are chosen in various alternative ways.
 Doran himself used “assignable, realistic, and time-related.”

 Prof. George T. Doran (1939-2011), creator of the S.M.A.R.T acronym for setting management objectives